Kovah/blog.kovah.de/content/en/2019/deeper-look-into-php-hash-algorithms/index.md

 {{< / table >}}

-As you can see, [MD2](https://en.wikipedia.org/wiki/MD2_(hash_function)) is the slowest algorithm except for the shortest string length.
-It is followed by SHA3-513 but with a larger gap in between.
+As you can see, [MD2](https://en.wikipedia.org/wiki/MD2_(hash_function)) is the slowest algorithm, except for the shortest string length.
+It is followed by SHA3-513 but with a large gap in between.
 For the longest string length of `2^25`, MD2 tool almost twice as long to generate a hash as SHA3-512.

 ### Fastest Algorithms